-In KGHM we support the initiative related to the global challenge of sustainable development and the reporting of ESG (Environmental, Social & Corporate Governance) data.
-To meet the needs of our stakeholders we created this section to make it easier to find in one place all information associated with the reporting of non-financial information by KGHM Polska Miedź S.A.
+KGHM fully supports initiatives related to the global challenge of sustainable development and the reporting of ESG (Environmental, Social & Governance) data.
+To meet the needs of our stakeholders we created this section to make it easier to find in one place all information associated with the reporting of sustainability and non-financial information by KGHM Polska Miedź S.A.

 In the following documents, incl. spreadsheets we provide data describing our operations in terms of our environmental footprint, actions taken for the benefit and well-being of society and employees, and corporate governance.